SorellaLabs/brontes/book/cli/brontes/run.md

           If omitted, the ID will be automatically incremented from the last run stored in the Clickhouse database.

+  -w, --waterfall
+          shows a cool display at startup

   -h, --help
           Print help (see a summary with '-h')